MoonPoet/xaprb-src/content/blog/2018/how-to-style-images-with-markdown.md

 ```

 The demos in this page use the actual markup in the code listings.
 You can view
-the page source or look at my [Github repo](https://github.com/xaprb/xaprb-src)
+the page source or [look at the file in my Github repo](https://github.com/xaprb/xaprb-src/blob/master/content/blog/2018/how-to-style-images-with-markdown.md)
 to see the original markup in HTML and/or Markdown formats.